-- Increasing self-awareness, empowerment, and empathy of Roma women,
+- increase self-awareness, empowerment, and empathy of Roma women,

-- Understanding the Romani culture and history, handling perceptions and fighting discrimination against Romani women,
+- better understand the Romani culture and history, handle perceptions and master the origins of discrimination and their negative effects on Romani women,

-- Mastering new techniques of adult education for increasing attention, improving learning experience and participation in education,
+- master new techniques of adult education for increasing the learning experience, rising attention and participation, and minimizing dropouts,

-Next steps in delivering the capacity building programme
+Next steps for the capacity capacity building programme development

-- Next, the trainers from each country will deliver Pilot capacity building programme for these 10 formal and non-formal educators working with Roma women at community level.
+- Selection of 10 formal and non-formal educators (per country) working with Roma women at community level,

 Please share this newsletter with your colleagues and partner organizations.
 Sharing is caring!